nmajorov/jee-eap-timer-test/ejbtimer/ReadMe.md

-# jee interval timer all in one ear
+# jee interval timer  ear

-simple jee timer all in one ear deployment
+simple jee timer as ear deployment

+it has dependency on greeter-ear project.

+First build greeter-ear project and deploy

-Originally developed for RedHat EAP 7.0 but still working in EAP 7.3
+Originally developed for RedHat EAP 7.0.x but still working in EAP 7.3